Non-Parent Custody: Frequently Asked Questions and Answers

 What if there is a dependency case?

-If Child Protective Services (CPS) or anyone else has started a dependency case in juvenile court, the superior court must wait until the juvenile court case ends OR the juvenile court judge agrees to share jurisdiction with the superior court.
+If anyone has started a dependency case in juvenile court, the superior court must wait until the juvenile court case ends OR the juvenile court judge agrees to share jurisdiction with the superior court.

 What if I do not know or am not sure who the father is?

-You still must try hard to identify, find, and serve the parents.
-Even parents who have had no real contact with the child still have legal claims to custody and visitation.
+You still must try to figure out who it might be, and find and serve them.
+Even parents who have had no contact with the child still have legal claims to custody and visitation.

 A non-parent custody order does not affect any parent who does not get proper notice of the petition.
 This includes parents